EPCCed/eidf-docs/docs/services/securedataroom/docs.md

 It is the responsibility of project PIs to keep the VMs in their projects up to date as stated in the [policy](policies.md#patching-of-user-vms).

-Since updates and patches require access to the internet, users should ensure that their Secure Virtual Desktop VMs have access to the sources that the operating system gets updates from, this will usually be done out of the box but repositiory sources can change and may need to be updated in the squid proxy configuration.
+Since updates and patches require access to the internet, users should ensure that their Secure Virtual Desktop VMs have access to the sources that the operating system gets updates from.
+This will usually be done out of the box, but repository sources can change and may need to be updated in the squid proxy configuration.
+Updating of allowed sources is detailed in the above section [Updating the allowed access for Secure Virtual Desktop VMs](#updating-the-allowed-access-for-secure-virtual-desktop-vms).

 #### Ubuntu